 The Flora and fauna of the Park are similar to the Flora and fauna of the neighboring Park – Chitwan.
 But due to its inaccessibility, Bardia National Park is less popular among tourists.

-70% of the Park is covered with forest, which in spring shines with pink flowers of silk trees, and the rest of the time, it amazes with a riot of greenery of the most diverse shades: from soft green to dark marsh.
+70% of the Park is covered with forest, which in spring shines with pink flowers of silk trees, and the rest of the time, it amazes with a riot of greenery of the most diverse shades: from soft green to the dark marsh.
 In the impenetrable thickets of the jungle, such trees as sal, sisu, Khair, simal, and siris grow.
 The remaining 30% is a mixture of fields, savannas, and shrublands.
-Tall thickets of elephant grass, reeds, and bamboo are common along the rivers and swamps.
+Tall elephant grass, reeds, and bamboo thickets are common along the rivers and swamps.

 The Park is home to more than 54 different mammals, 300 species of birds, and 60 species of fish, as well as an enviable variety of reptiles: snakes, lizards, frogs, etc. Bengal tigers, rhinoceros, leopards, deer, monkeys, wild boars, and many other animal species share this park as their abode.